brahmbeyond/Notes/AI_unit_3.md

 - noise
 - thin lines in low resolution images
 - occlusions - when part of line is cut by other object

+## Interception
+Its like interaction with anything .
+In AI i can be-
+- Anomaly interception - when anything happens like identify unexpected events or similar thing then AI can react or anything like self driving cars have.
+- signal interception - intercepting the signals and monitoring the network.

+## Semantic
+It means meaning.
+In AI it focus on how computer understand the meaning of the information given to it.
+- Understand context - to understand the meaning behind the given data / facts. to understand relationship between words.
+- knowledge representation- to represent knowledge through graph or anything to understand the relationship between words.
+#### uses
+- nlp
+- chatbots

+## Model
+A model can be a system or process.
+It acts like a blueprint or recipe that Ai system uses to learn and predict things.
+- ML Models- these are models which are trained on specific large datasets and they recognize specific patterns from data and use it to predict things.
+- Model training - feeding data to models to train them for some task.